 - Check to see if your personal property will remain on the same truck for the duration of the move.
 Switching trucks increases the likelihood of damage.
 If the move is long distance, or will take place over a few days, determine if the truck will be stored overnight in a locked facility.

-- Finally, notify the movers of any obstacles or stairs that may require careful navigation as these can impact the price you will be charge.
+- Finally, notify the movers of any obstacles or stairs that may require careful navigation as these can impact the price you will be charged.
 You would also want to confirm who will be responsible for packing.
 If you would like the moving company to pack there will be an extra charge.

 Following these few tips will help to make your move smooth and easy.
 Once you have selected the right company for the job, the hardest part is over.
 Here are a few final considerations you should make: